Basics

 • Fragmented blood cells or schistocytes on the smear

-Further a test for Serum Creatinine or Blood Urea (or BUN - Blood Urea Nitrogen) may also show elevated values.
-Causes aHUS can be familial or sporadic.
+aHUS can be familial or sporadic.
 Familial aHUS is when other members of the family have also had the disease.
 This has been very rare.
 The sporadic form is when the patient is the first member of the family to have been detected with aHUS.
-There have been two known causes identified so far of aHUS:
+Many cases of aHUS have been associated with certain genetic mutations (changes in genes from regular patterns which are present in healthy humans)

 Quite a few specific genetic mutations have been implicated in aHUS.
 Some of them are: